8 Teacher Interview Questions to Help You Prepare

 You can also expect questions about the position and school, and how you approach teaching, students, and your classroom.

-Let’s go over eight different questions specifically about teaching.
-We’ll discuss what your interviewers want to know and how you can form the best answer to showcase your experience and knowledge.
+You can take a look at eight different questions specifically about teaching.
+You can uncover what your interviewers want to know and how you can form the best answer to showcase your experience and knowledge.

 You likely submitted your educational or teaching philosophy as part of your application, and now you’re being asked to go into more detail about it.
 An educational philosophy is the way in which you approach teaching and what you hope to achieve (aka your teaching objectives).
 It should be unique to you and your goals in the classroom.